Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

 Although a single fusion tree does not explicitly state the outcome of all possible measurements, it is possible to convert between different fusion trees using procedures known as $F$ moves and braiding (\fref{fig:basischange}).

 In constructing a fusion tree, we have imposed a (possibly arbitrary) linear ordering on the anyons of the system.
-An $F$ move [\fref{fig:basischange}(i)] alters the structure of the fusion tree while preserving that linear ordering, permitting the computation of additional fusion products [e.g. $\tilde x_2$ in \fref{fig:anyonstates_sphere}(ii) is the combined charge of $a_3$ and $a_4$], while braiding [\fref{fig:basischange}(ii)] permits conversion between different linear orderings.\footnote{Note that in this instance, the process of braiding represents a passive transformation between equivalent bases representing the same physical state.
+An $F$ move [\fref{fig:basischange}(i)] alters the structure of the fusion tree while preserving that linear ordering, permitting the computation of additional fusion products [e.g. $\tilde x_2$ in \fref{fig:anyonstates_sphere}(ii) is the combined charge of $a_3$ and $a_4$], while braiding [\fref{fig:basischange}(ii)] permits conversion between different linear orderings.\footnote{In this instance, the process of braiding represents a passive transformation between equivalent bases representing the same physical state.
 We will subsequently also encounter the use of braiding to denote the active process of particle exchange ( {\sref{sec:discoperators}}).} Using these two operations it is possible to determine the probability amplitudes of different outcomes when measuring the total charge of any group of anyons regardless of the fusion tree structure on which the state is initially described.
 The tensors $\left(F^{a_1a_2a_3}_{a_4}\right)_{(a_5u_1u_2)(a_6u_3u_4)}$ and $R^{a_1a_2}_{a_3}$ are specified by the UBMTC to which the system of anyons corresponds.

 While the associated UBMTC describes a system of anyons in terms of individual quasiparticles, an equivalent description may also be made in terms of the diffeomorphism-invariant fields of a Schwarz-type 2+1D TQFT.
-Here, the 2D manifold on which the anyons exist becomes the spatial manifold of the TQFT, with individual anyons corresponding to punctures in this manifold (\fref{fig:punctures}).
+Here, the 2D manifold on which the anyons exist becomes the spatial manifold of the TQFT, with individual anyons corresponding to punctures in this manifold (\fref{fig:punctures}), and the anyon charges corresponding to the individual punctures' boundary charges.